Requirements Coverage-Guided Minimization for Natural Language Test Cases: Results

 \subsection{Impact of test suites redundancy (RQ3)}

 \textbf{Approach.} In RQ3, we investigate the impact of test suite redundancy levels on the performance (i.e.,\textit{FDR}) of TSM techniques.
 Evaluating TSM techniques necessarily requires considering the test suite redundancy level, and we aim to shed light on this aspect.
 As described in Section~\ref{sec:dataset}, for each redundancy level (ranging from $4.5$ to $11.5$ in increments of $0.5$), we employ the ILP algorithm and GA to generate $10$ diverse test suites, each ensuring full coverage of both requirements and faults.
-We then apply \ourapproach~and the baseline methods to each of these test suites, and report the average \textit{FDR} across the $10$ test suites for each redundancy level.
+We then apply \ourapproach~and the baseline techniques (Random Minimization and fixed-budget version of FAST-R) to each of these test suites, and report the average \textit{FDR} across the $10$ test suites for each redundancy level.
+Note that the fixed-budget version of FAST-R and RM-NoReq do not guarantee 100\% requirement coverage.
+We include them in this RQ solely for \textit{FDR} comparison.

-\textbf{Results.} Figure~\ref{fig:rq3} illustrates the \textit{FDR} performance of \ourapproach~against baseline methods (FAST++, FAST-CS, FAST-all, FAST-pw, and Random Minimization with and without full requirement coverage constraint) across varying redundancy levels (ranging from $4.5$ to $11.5$ in increments of $0.5$) under seven distinct minimization budgets (from $30\%$ to $90\%$ in increments of $10\%$).
-Moreover, for each test suite, we calculate the theoretical best \textit{FDR} for comparison purpose.
-Note that we cannot set minimization budgets below $30\%$ as some test suites are unable to achieve full requirement coverage under those constraints.
+\textbf{Results.} Figure~\ref{fig:rq3} illustrates the \textit{FDR} performance of \ourapproach~against baselines across varying redundancy levels (ranging from $4.5$ to $11.5$ in increments of $0.5$) under seven distinct minimization budgets (from $30\%$ to $90\%$ in increments of $10\%$).
+Moreover, for each test suite, we calculate the theoretical best \textit{FDR} for comparison purposes.
+Note that we cannot set minimization budgets below $30\%$ because some test suites cannot achieve full requirement coverage under those constraints.

-We observe that \ourapproach~consistently achieves superior \textit{FDR} compared to all baseline techniques across all redundancy levels and minimization budgets.
-Specifically, \ourapproach~more closely aligns with the theoretical optimum and consistently outperforms all other techniques.
-The difference in terms of \textit{FDR} between \ourapproach~and baselines is particularly significant at mid-range minimization budgets ($30\%$–$60\%$).
+We observe that \ourapproach~consistently achieves superior \textit{FDR} compared to all baseline techniques across all redundancy levels and minimization budgets, while aligning more closely with the theoretical optimum.
+The difference in terms of \textit{FDR} between \ourapproach~and baselines is particularly significant at mid-range minimization budgets (30\%–60\%).